Abensab/clashOfCode/README.md

 # ClashOfCode

+The objective at this challenges is to be the fastest in pass all test cases and the final case, between a group with a maximun of 10 members.

+I emphasize that my code couldn't be efficient or better, but i've tried to done that.

 ## 1. Iterative Divisors challenge
 In this challenge, we must get the 'ai' divisors at number 'n' like this example: